 News

-Swedes on solar cells: ranks sustainability higher than economy
+Swedes on solar panels: rank sustainability higher than economy

 February 18, 2022

-Sustainability is more important than economics for many Swedes.
+Sustainability is more important than economy for many Swedes.
 Photo: Creative Commons

-Sustainability is more important than economics for many Swedes.
+Sustainability is more important than economy for many Swedes.
 Photo: Creative Commons

-More than one in three Swedes want all electricity to come from solar power - and nearly half are ready to pay premium prices to benefit from sustainably produced solar cells.
-These are some conclusions in a new study.
+More than one in three Swedes want all electricity to come from solar power - and nearly half are ready to pay premium prices to take part in sustainably produced solar cells.
+These are some conclusions in a new survey.

-For46 per cent of the population would consider paying more for solar cells that are sustainably produced and 72 per cent want solar energy in their home.
-In addition, sustainability (48 percent) outweighs economy (41 percent) when it comes to installing solar cells.
-This is what the municipal electricity company in Södertälje, Telge Energi, writes in a press release after an investigation they conducted in collaboration with Kantar Sifo.
+46 percent of the population can imagine paying more for solar cells that are sustainably produced and 72 percent want solar energy in the home.
+In addition, sustainability (48 percent) weighs heavier than economy (41 percent) when it comes to the reason to install solar cells.
+This is according to the municipal electricity company in Södertälje, Telge Energi, in a press release following a survey they conducted in collaboration with Kantar Sifo.

-"It's great to see that sustainability is a priority.
-Now the industry must take over and drive the market towards more sustainable products," says Niklas Holmberg at Telge Energi.
+– It is fantastic to see that sustainability is prioritized.
+Now the industry must take over and drive the market towards more sustainable products, says Niklas Holmberg at Telge Energi.

-One of the calls in the press release is that more companies and apartment buildings need to build photovoltaic facilities to achieve The Swedes' will; more than a third of Swedes see solar power as the single most important source of energy in the future.
+One appeal in the press release is, among other things, that more companies and apartment buildings need to build solar cell plants to achieve the Swedes' wishes; more than a third of Swedes see solar power as the single most important energy source in the future.

-Today, solar power does not even reach a 1 percent share in the Swedish electricity grid, which is far from the 10 percent target within the next five years set by the organization Svensk Solenergi.
-The objective is at a level that Germany, among others, has long passed.
+Today, solar power does not even reach one percent in the Swedish electricity grid, which is far from the target of 10 percent within the next five years set by the organization Svensk Solenergi.
+The target is at a level that, among other things, Germany has long since passed.

 Back to News